muratk3n/thirdwave/en/README.md

 ---

-Fossil based energy system was advantageout for US.. ample resources that are easy to get to..
+Fossil based energy system was advantageous for US.. ample resources that are easy to get to..
 But.. the planet is getting screwed in the process.
 Renewable fuels might give other nations little more advantage, but fine, we take it from there, every1 competes on other fronts.

 ---